-The Statewide CASE Team collected input on what compliance and enforcement issues may be associated with this measure during the stakeholder outreach process.
+The Statewide CASE Team collected input during the stakeholder outreach process on what compliance and enforcement issues may be associated with this measure.
 This section summarizes how the proposed code change will modify the code compliance process.
 Appendix B presents a detailed description of how the proposed code changes could impact various market actors.
-When developing
+When developing this proposal, the Statewide CASE Team considered methods to streamline the compliance and enforcement process and how negative impacts on market actors who are involved in the process could be mitigated or reduced.

 This code change proposal will affect single family new construction buildings and additions, regardless of the compliance approach applied (prescriptive or performance).
-The key steps and changes to the compliance process are summarized below: There are training programs currently underway, such as the Workforce Instruction for Standards and Efficiency (WISE) program and Energy Code Ace Title 24, Part 6 Essentials courses, which should be leveraged to provide support to the industry in preparation for the 2019 Title 24, Part 6 code.
+The key steps and changes to the compliance process are summarized below: There are training programs currently underway, such as the Workforce Instruction for Standards and Efficiency (WISE) program and Energy Code Ace Title 24, Part 6 Essentials courses, which should be leveraged to provide support to the industry in preparation for the 2019 Title 24, Part 6 Standards.
 See Section 3 for details on training programs.

 - Design Phase: Some high performance wall designs would require that architects and designers develop new details to be provided in drawings.
 These may include but are not limited to the wall components and thicknesses, how the cladding is attached over the rigid insulation, connections between the wall and roof, and flashing details around windows and doors. - Permit Application Phase: Generally, the changes to the existing permit application phase process are minimal.
 During this phase, the plans examiner reviews the permit application document package and verifies that the specifications called out in the Title-24, Part 6 report match the building plans.
 Specifically regarding walls, the plans examiner will verify that the architectural details properly account for the wall assembly identified in the Title 24, Part 6 compliance analysis.
-Some plans examiners have indicated that this may increase the time necessary for plan review. - Construction Phase: The builder would continue to provide coordination between the subcontractors.
+Some plans examiners have indicated that this may increase the time necessary for plan review.

+- Construction Phase: The builder would continue to provide coordination between the subcontractors.
 There may be additional time for which to account in the project schedule for picture framing around the windows and fastening of exterior rigid insulation if hand nailing or screwing will be done.
 The builder must ensure that flashing details are adequate and are implemented properly. - Inspection Phase: Generally, there are no changes to the existing inspection application phase process.
-If the quality insulation inspection (QII) credit is applied, then the HERS rater will inspect project insulation and air barriers including all wall insulation.
+If the quality insulation inspection (QII) credit is applied, then the HERS Rater will inspect project insulation and air barriers including all wall insulation.
 The building inspector will conduct final field inspections before issuing a certificate of occupancy.

 Although there are market barriers that must be overcome for the successful and widespread implementation of high performance walls (see Section 3.2), there would be no significant challenges or significant burdens placed on any market actor as it relates to compliance and enforcement.
 High performance walls are currently accommodated in the code and compliance credit has always been allowed under the performance compliance approach.
-This being acknowledged, it is recommended that the training and incentive programs currently underway continue across the state, providing support to and preparing the industry for the 2019 Title 24, Part 6 standards.
+This being acknowledged, it is recommended that the training and incentive programs currently underway continue across the state, providing support to and preparing the industry for the 2019 Title 24, Part 6 Standards.